projectvitalis/qih/papers/QIH-paper.md

 ### 2.2 Health as Resilience

-Contemporary models of health increasingly emphasize **resilience**—the ability to recover from perturbation [18].
+Contemporary models of health increasingly emphasize **resilience**, or the ability to recover from perturbation [18].
 In medicine, this appears in heart rate variability (HRV), stress response, and the concept of allostasis [17].

 However, resilience is often qualitative, lacking a unified formal definition.
 Existing metrics are domain-specific and difficult to compare.